Skip to main content

 cp deploy/eks/dev-eks-cluster-config.yaml.example dev-eks-cluster-config.yaml

-# Create the cluster (this takes 10-15 minutes)
+Create the cluster.
+This usually takes 10–15 minutes:

 eksctl create cluster -f dev-eks-cluster-config.yaml

-• Create VPC and subnets
+• Create a VPC and subnets

-• Set up EKS control plane
+• Set up the EKS control plane

 • Launch EC2 worker nodes

-• Configure kubectl context
+• Configure your kubectl context to use the new cluster

-• Install essential add-ons
+• Install common add-ons

 eksctl get cluster

-# Verify nodes are ready
+# Check that nodes are ready

 kubectl get nodes